 Dear Floor question,

-While male rape occurs, it's often not considered an acceptable topic for discussion because of the commonly held beliefs that men are "too big," "too strong," or "too much into sex" to be sexually assaulted.
-The adverse effects of commonly held gender stereotypes of males contribute to the stigma, shame, and embarrassment a male survivor goes through as they begin to cope with what has happened to them.
+Why isn't it talked about more?
+This may be a difficult, sensitive, and stigmatized topic of discussion, as research suggests that some commonly held beliefs are that men are "too big," "too strong," or "like sex too much" to be raped.
+Physical appearance or strength does not erase the possibility of rape, and often the physical and psychological trauma of an assault may leave survivors feeling defenseless in the moment and afterwards.
+Also, the adverse effects of commonly held gender stereotypes of males contribute to the stigma, shame, and embarrassment a male survivor goes through as they begin to cope with what has happened to them.

 Rape affects men in many ways similar to women.
-Anxiety, anger, sadness, confusion, fear, numbness, self-blame, helplessness, hopelessness, suicidal feelings and shame are common reactions of both male and female survivors.
-There is no single, typical, emotional response that a man will exhibit after he has been sexually assaulted.
+Anxiety, anger, sadness, confusion, fear, numbness, self-blame, helplessness, hopelessness, suicidal feelings, and shame are common reactions of survivors of any gender.
+There is no single, typical, emotional response that a man (or anyone) exhibits after he has been raped.

-- What are the circumstances under which male rape occurs?
+- What are the circumstances under which rape of a man occurs?

-- How do we reduce the stigma of being a male survivor of sexual assault?
+- What are ways to reduce the stigma of being a male survivor of sexual assault?